hesampakdaman/resume/resume.typ

     company: "Einride",
     role: "Software Engineer",
     start_date: "Aug 2024",
-    description: "Einride is a leader in autonomous and electric transport, focusing on sustainable and efficient logistics solutions.
-The company pioneers innovative technology to reduce" + $"CO"_2$ + " emissions and enhance freight mobility, aiming to create a more sustainable future for road freight.", )
+    description: "Einride is a pioneer in autonomous and electric transportation, dedicated to delivering sustainable and efficient logistics solutions.
+I am part of the Data team, responsible for collecting telemetry from all vehicles and ensuring it is accessible to all engineering teams.",
+    skills: (
+        "GCP",
+        "gRPC",
+        "PostgreSQL",
+        "Pub/Sub",
+    )
+)

 #experience_entry(